graemes/poolparty-x16r/README.md

 If you find this version useful please consider a donation to: RH4KkDFJV7FuURwrZDyQZoPWAKc4hSHuDU (graemes)

 Things to watch out for:
-- the cpuarch in configure.sh has been set to haswell rather than native ;
+- the arch in configure.sh has been set to haswell rather than native ;
 - only builds for compute_52 & compute_61 - change Makefile.am if you want to include other nvidia architectures ;
 - only tested against cuda 9.1